-Loss of Privileges/Loss of Recess/Reset
+Loss of Privileges/Reset

-While serving a loss of recess, reset, or loss of privilege, students are expected to follow all directions from the supervising adult, sit quietly during the period or recess and complete any assignments without any assistance from others.
+While serving a reset or loss of privilege, students are expected to follow all directions from the supervising adult, sit quietly during the period and complete any assignments without any assistance from others.
 Students who arrive late or are uncooperative will be asked to serve additional time as well as the remainder of the original assigned time.
 A student may receive a "Reset" in another classroom.
 The purpose of "Reset" is to allow the student the opportunity to think about their behavior, and to think about ways to improve behavior before returning to the classroom.